cortex-js/cortexjs.io/src/_pages/mathlive-guide-interacting.md

 stylistic attributes, can be changed on a mathfield, or a portion of a mathfield using `applyStyle()`.

+This style applies to the content of the formula and will be reflected in the Latex output.
+To change the appearance of the mathfield but not the content of the formula, see [Customizing](mathlive/guides/customizing/). {.notice--info}

 <code-playground layout="stack" class="m-lg w-full-lg">
     <style slot="style">